open-cloud/open-cloud.github.io.old/0_overview.md

 XOS maintains the invariant that all Slivers belonging to the Slice are attached to all Networks associated with the Slice, with the convention that every Network appears as an interface (in the sense of an Unix interface, for example, eth1) within each Sliver.
-Each such interface inherits the Labels associated with the Network, such that the program running in the Sliver can query the interface for these Labels to learn how the corresponding Network is being used.

 There is intended asymmetry in the definition of a Slice.
 All Slivers bound to a Slice share the same Image (hence that field is defined